-New Zealand's Tier 1 Statistics Protocol (Stats NZ, 2007) is a part of its national circumstances.
+The inventory is a Tier 1 statistic under New Zealand's official statistics system.
+The inventory compilation process adheres to the Principles and Protocols for Producers of Tier 1 Statistics (Stats NZ, 2007).
 The relevant definition of confidentiality (protocol 4) is as follows.